RBX-Core/Glow/README.md

 ## Overview

-Glow is a powerful, feature-rich logging and debugging utility for Roblox Lua/Luau projects.
-Designed to provide enhanced visibility into your code's execution, Glow offers comprehensive logging, error tracking, and diagnostics with beautifully formatted output.
+Glow is a powerful, feature-rich logging and debugging utility for Roblox Luau projects.
+Glow offers comprehensive logging, error tracking, and diagnostics with beautifully formatted output.

 ## Features